x-up/ShapecastHitbox/README.md

 # ShapecastHitbox
 Hitbox Module for ROBLOX using `WorldRoot:Shapecast`

+**Created for a game that I am currently developing; I would not recommend server-side use of this module, as it can be taxxing.**

 ## How do I put this in my game?
 1. Create a ModuleScript
 2. Paste the code from ShapecastHitbox.luau inside of the newly created module